 Monash Access Program

-If you're a and have not studied at university before, MAP is for you.
+If you're a mature age student and have not studied at university before, MAP is for you.
 It will help you develop the skills you need to successfully study at university, and allows you to progress to a range of Monash courses.
 MAP has no tuition fees, and is delivered part-time at Clayton campus.
 We give priority to students who have experienced financial or other disadvantage.

 If you don't meet minimum academic entry requirements, you can apply to study single units.
 Once you've completed two university units, you can apply for a large range of undergraduate courses.

 The Monash Indigenous Access Program and Indigenous Non-Award Pathway support Indigenous Australians who want to study at university.
 Apply for one of these programs if you only just missed out on getting into Monash through VTAC, or if you are mature age and would like to study at university.